brendancarlson/Simple-Python-Server-Monitor/README.md

 Simple-Python-Server-Monitor
 ============================
 Super simple Python based server ping monitor.
 Emails you with a gmail address if server is down.
 ============================

+Open the myconfig.py file with your favorite text editor.

 1. Add the IP address or hostname of the server you would like to monitor. hostname = '8.8.8.8'  #your servers hostname or IP address